KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_sheen/README.md

 ### Sheen

-All implementations should use the same calculations for the BRDF inputs.
-Implementations of the BRDF itself can vary based on device performance and resource constraints.
-See [appendix](/specification/2.0/README.md#appendix-b-brdf-implementation) for more details on the BRDF calculations.
+The following parameters are contributed by the `KHR_materials_sheen` extension:

 |                                  | Type                                                                            | Description                            | Required                       |
 |----------------------------------|---------------------------------------------------------------------------------|----------------------------------------|--------------------------------|
 |**sheenColorFactor**                   | `array`                                                                         | The sheen color in linear space        | No, default: `[0.0, 0.0, 0.0]` |
 |**sheenTexture**         | [`textureInfo`](/specification/2.0/README.md#reference-textureInfo)             | The sheen color (RGB) and roughness (Alpha) texture.<br> The sheen color is in sRGB transfer function | No               |
 |**sheenRoughnessFactor**               | `number`                                                                        | The sheen roughness.                   | No, default: `0.0`             |

+## Implementation Notes

+*This section is non-normative.*

+All implementations should use the same calculations for the BRDF inputs.
+Implementations of the BRDF itself can vary based on device performance and resource constraints.
+See [Appendix B](/specification/2.0/README.md#appendix-b-brdf-implementation) for more details on the BRDF calculations.

 The sheen roughness is independent from the material roughness to allow materials like this one, with high material roughness and small sheen roughness: